8an3/mynotesrepo/10516_DevStack_todo.md

 - [x] NAV - formatter
 - [x] NAV - CHAIN - when adding a chain it will ask for you to input a label then, display a quick pick of all of your current items in your nav that you can choose to add, one after another in firing sequence, till you end the choice, where you will be able to choose where it will end up in your nav
 - [x] need to add right click for hiding items
-- [x] need to add the following colors, whenever a button is active
+- [ ] need to add the following colors, whenever a button is active
-- [x]     "inputOption.activeBorder": "#292524",
+- [ ]     "inputOption.activeBorder": "#292524", ring or primary
-- [x]     "inputOption.activeBackground": "#241d0a",
+- [ ]     "inputOption.activeBackground": "#241d0a",
-- [x]     "inputOption.activeForeground": "#facc12",
+- [ ]     "inputOption.activeForeground": "#facc12",

-- [x] PAGES COMPLETED
+- [ ] PAGES COMPLETED
 - [ ] Chains edit / create
 - [ ] cmd create / edit
 - [ ] Color Wheel